 In the past Paideia has offered public lectures and events in various series, such as the Gabriel Urwitz Jewish Studies Lecture Library “My Text of Choice” or “Month of the Art”, as well as special single talks.

 Please see the list of some of the offerings from the past years here.

 Videos for some of the past public lectures are available for online viewing here.

-These are some of the programs organized in 2019.
+These are some of the programs organized in the past.
 The list of current events is available here.

 Since 2017 Paideia has arranged Judaism Afterwork, a series of lectures held by prominent scholars from major Israeli, American and European universities.
 They aim to bring academic subject related to Jewish studies closer to the general public.
 The topics include philosophy, intercultural dialogue, Jewish history etc. Lectures are organized in cooperation with the Jewish Community in Stockholm and Bajit.